-Data on each disk surface is read by one read/write head, each of which accesses 306 data tracks.
-The drive is available in two basic configurations: one disk with two read/write heads or two disks with four read/write heads.
-The heads should be positioned at cylinder 351 via software prior to power down in order to minimize the potential for damage to the recorded data on portable systems.
+Data on each disk surface is read by one read/write head, each of which accesses 160/311 tracks.
+The drive is available in three basic configurations: one disk with two read/write heads, two disks with four read/write heads, or three disks with six read/write heads.
+The heads may be positioned to track 182/340 prior to shutdown in order to minimize the potential for damage to the recorded data on portable systems.
 Refer to paragraph 1.3.8.

-1.3.7 Spindle Lock
+1.3.7 Actuator/Spindle Lock

-The SA700's are provided with an integral fail-safe spindle lock.
-This solenoid operated, mechanical brake is actuated when dc power is applied to the drive allowing the spindle to rotate.
-When the drive is powered off, the solenoid is de-activated allowing the brake to engage the spindle.
-This prevents the possibility of disk movement during shipping or movement of the drive.
+The SA600's are provided with an integral fail-safe actuator and spindle lock.
+This solenoid operated, dual mechanical brake is actuated when dc power is applied to the drive allowing the spindle to rotate and the heads to be accessed.
+When the drive is powered off, the solenoid is de-activated allowing the brake to decelerate the spindle and lock the actuator.
+This prevents possibility of head or disk movement during shipping or movement of the drive.
 See figure 1-4.